fommil/fpmortals/manuscript/frontmatter.md

 in Scala.

 This book is not aimed at Haskell developers.
-Such readers will be frustrated by the emphasis on Java analogies and will prefer the [cats documentation](http://typelevel.org/cats/).
+Such readers will be frustrated by the Java analogies and will prefer the [cats documentation](http://typelevel.org/cats/).

 This book is designed to be read from cover to cover, in the order